KKBOX/KKCarPlayManager/README.md

 ### Containers

 A container could be list a playlist or an album.
 It has it children.
-When you select a container on the CarPlay screen, `loadChildren(callback:)` would be called and the CarPlay screen goes to the next level and present its children items in a table UI.
+When you select a container on the CarPlay screen, `KKBasicContentItem.loadChildren(callback:)` would be called and the CarPlay screen goes to the next level and present its children items in a table UI.

-If you want to load children items from a file or from the Internet, subclass a KKBasicContentItem, set `isPlayable` to false and `isContainer` to true, do your loading in `loadChildren(callback:)` and remember to call the callback closure.
+If you want to load children items from a file or from the Internet, subclass a KKBasicContentItem, set `isPlayable` to false and `isContainer` to true, do your loading in `KKBasicContentItem.loadChildren(callback:)` and remember to call the callback closure.

 KKCarPlayManager made a built-in container item type, `KKStaticContainerItem`.
 You can just use the class if you have a static list.